lurado/LDOTiledView/README.md

 ## License

-LDOGradientView is available under the MIT license.
+LDOTiledView is available under the MIT license.
 See the [LICENSE](LICENSE) file for more information.

 ## Credits